lablup/backend.ai/docs/user-api/events.rst

        It may be ``null``.
        For example, it may contain the name of agent or scaling group being worked on for image preload/unload APIs.

-Check out :ref:`the event monitoring API <events>` for example client-side Javascript implementations to handle ``text/event-stream`` responses.
+Check out :ref:`the session lifecycle events API <session-lifecycle-events>` for example client-side Javascript implementations to handle ``text/event-stream`` responses.

 If you make the request for the tasks already finished, it may return either "404 Not Found" (the result is expired or the task ID is invalid) or a single event which is one of ``task_done``, ``task_fail``, or ``task_cancel`` followed by immediate  response disconnection.
 Currently, the results for finished tasks may be archived up to one day (24 hours).